AssemLM: A Spatial Reasoning Multimodal Large Language Model for Robotic Assembly: Methods

-During the initial \textit{Geometry Warm-up} phase, we pre-train the point cloud encoder alone on a targeted subset of AssemBench without linguistic supervision.
-Concretely, an MLP projector is attached to the encoder to directly predict the assembly pose, supervised by an L1 loss for translation and a Geodesic Distance loss for rotation.
-The projector is introduced solely for this warm-up stage and is discarded afterward; only the pre-trained encoder is retained in the subsequent multimodal training stage.
-This process encourages the encoder to ground its SE(3)-equivariant features in pure geometric structures before multimodal fusion.
+\textbf{Optimized Supervised Fine-tuning Pipeline.} To ensure training stability, we decouple geometric feature acquisition from multimodal reasoning via a two-stage strategy.
+In the first \textit{Geometry Warm-up} phase, we pre-train the point cloud encoder alone on an AssemBench subset without linguistic supervision.
+Specifically, an MLP projector is attached to the encoder to directly predict the assembly pose, supervised by an L1 loss for translation and a Geodesic Distance loss for rotation.
+This process encourages the encoder to ground its $SO(3)$-equivariant features in pure geometric structures before multimodal fusion.
+We then discard the MLP projector and take the pre-trained encoder for the multimodal training stage.
 In the subsequent \textit{Full Multimodal Alignment} phase, we jointly optimize all modalities on the complete dataset.
-Crucially, we treat pose prediction as a standard language modeling objective by applying cross-entropy loss only to the 9-token pose span, while masking out other tokens.
-This alignment with the Next Token Prediction paradigm facilitates the seamless integration of AssemLM into broader embodied AI frameworks.
+Notably, we formulate pose prediction as a language modeling task, computing the cross-entropy loss only over the 9-token pose span with all other tokens masked out.
+This alignment with the next-token prediction paradigm seamlessly integrates AssemLM into broader embodied AI frameworks.